Kim Kardashian settles with SEC over crypto promotion

 “Ms. Kardashian is pleased to have resolved this matter with the SEC.
 Kardashian fully cooperated with the SEC from the very beginning and she remains willing to do whatever she can to assist the SEC in this matter.
 She wanted to get this matter behind her to avoid a protracted dispute.
 The agreement she reached with the SEC allows her to do that so that she can move forward with her many different business pursuits,” a lawyer for Kardashian said in an email.

-For anyone trying to promote a product, Kardashian provides a massive megaphone with 330 million followers on Instagram.
+For anyone trying to promote a product, Kardashian provides a huge megaphone with 330 million followers on Instagram.

-Cryptocurrency has attracted increasing attention from Congress.
-A bipartisan proposal last month would hand the regulatory authority over Bitcoin and Ether, two popular cryptocurrencies, to the Commodities Futures Trading Commission after wild swings in crypto valuations, dozens of scams and hundreds of billions of dollars gained and lost.
+The crypto industry often uses influencers and celebrities to promote new tokens or products.
+Matt Damon appears in advertisements for Crypto.com, and other celebrities that have been paid to do crypto promotions include Reese Witherspoon and Gwyneth Paltrow.

-Kardashian is not the first celebrity to attract the attention of regulators for their involvement in cryptocurrency.
-In 2018 the agency settled charges against professional boxer Floyd Mayweather Jr. and music producer DJ Khaled for failing to disclose payments they received for promoting investments in digital currency.
+Kardashian is not the first celebrity to attract the attention of financial regulators, either.
+In 2018 the SEC settled charges against professional boxer Floyd Mayweather Jr. and music producer DJ Khaled for failing to disclose payments they received for promoting investments in digital currency.

 “This case is a reminder that, when celebrities or influencers endorse investment opportunities, including crypto asset securities, it doesn’t mean that those investment products are right for all investors,” said SEC Chair Gary Gensler.
 “We encourage investors to consider an investment’s potential risks and opportunities in light of their own financial goals.”